echowkidar/ReactStarter/DEPLOYMENT.md

 ## git config --global user.name "echowkidar@gmail.com"
 ## git commit -m "complete project"
 ## git push origin complete_project

+## Cursor
+## git add .
+## git commit -m "Your descriptive commit message"
+## git checkout -b done # command does two things: -b done: Creates a new branch named "done" and checkout: Switches your current working branch to the newly created "done" branch.
+## git push origin done # Push the new branch to GitHub:

 ### Console commands To fetch in vps in folder of attendance.echowkidar.in (if have any branch)